-- Checkbox - Comma seperated e.g. Checkbox 1, Checkbox 2
+- Checkbox - Comma separated e.g. Checkbox 1, Checkbox 2

-- Radio Button - Comma seperated e.g. Radio 1, Radio 2
+- Radio Button - Comma separated e.g. Radio 1, Radio 2

-- Dropdown (Single Item) - Comma seperated e.g. Option 1, Option 2
+- Dropdown (Single Item) - Comma separated e.g. Option 1, Option 2

 - Datasource (Single Item) - Access data of an item from a selected WebApp or Module.
 Output within Detail, List or Form layouts.